ibm-cloud-docs/EventStreams/disaster_recovery.md

 The decision to fail back is again owned by the {{site.data.keyword.messagehub}} instance owner.
 The service instance owner must coordinate the failback of applications including their reconfiguration, redeployment, and restart if necessary.

-Unlike the failover case, in this case there was no disaster on cluster B. Therefore, failback is a controlled operation and can be achieved without data loss.
+Unlike the failover case, in this case there was no disaster on cluster B. Therefore, failback is a controlled operation and can be achieved with minimal data loss or reprocessing of data.

 ![Mirroring switched back to the original configuration diagram.](disaster6.png "Diagram that shows mirroring has now switched back to the original configuration."){: caption="Figure 6.
 Mirroring switched back to the original configuration." caption-side="bottom"}